 Automation testing frameworks are basically the groundwork for automating test scripts.
 Different automated test frameworks offer different rules, guidelines, and procedures to help efficiently develop and execute tests.

 The best choice for each tester is, of course, dependent on their preferences and needs.
-In this post, we’ll differentiate the multiple automation testing frameworks and open source automation tools to make the best testing and development.
+In this post, we’ll differentiate the multiple automation testing frameworks and open source automation tools that sit on top of Selenium and help you make the choice for better testing & development.

 No Reason to Make Your Own

 While it is possible to create your own framework, there are plenty of pre-defined automation testing frameworks to simplify test execution and help you meet your browser automation goals.

 “I’ve seen some teams take it to the extreme by building their own, elaborate test framework from scratch,” said TestTalks Founder Joe Colantonio.
 “This drives me crazy, because they could have easily made use of existing open-source tools and libraries that would have met their needs without writing any code — in most cases with better results.”

 Rather than wasting time trying to build an adequate test framework, check out some of developers’ trusted choices.
 These resources make it easier for your team to collaborate for better quality, security, speed and readability.

 The automated test frameworks that we discuss further along in this post require a prior knowledge of foundational browser automation tools.
 Selenium, Appium, Capybara, and Watir are the original open source tools that provide a basic infrastructure for other frameworks to add to for increased features, capabilities, and efficient test execution.

 Selenium WebDriver is a tool and API framework for web browser automation.
 The big selling point of WebDriver for developers is that it allows them to test in any preferred programming language, which also makes it one of the most popular open-source automation frameworks.